Harris, Hampson have comfortable leads in Seattle School Board primary election

 Since any Seattle resident can cast a vote for any seat in the general election, the eventual winners of the primary will have to shift their campaign’s focus beyond just their neighborhoods.

-Outside the election cycle, the School Board will change further after its members choose a replacement for Betty Patu, who left her South Seattle seat after a decade in July — after the county’s cutoff for triggering an election for that seat.
+Outside the election cycle, the School Board will change further after its members choose a replacement for Betty Patu, who left her South Seattle seat in July after a decade — after the county’s cutoff for triggering an election for that seat.
 Twelve candidates have entered their names for consideration, and the board will make a decision in September.

 District 5 representative Zachary DeWolf appeared to be trailing behind other challengers for Kshama Sawant’s District 3 seat on the Seattle City Council.
-He announced his Council campaign less than halfway into his first School Board term.
-He told The Seattle Times that he will finish the rest of his term on the Board, which lasts through 2021.
+He announced his council campaign less than halfway into his first School Board term.
+He told The Seattle Times that he will finish the rest of his term on the board, which lasts through 2021.

 Compared to City Council campaigns, where many candidates raise more than $50,000, School Board elections are a modest affair.
 Hampson leads the way in campaign contributions, raising over $19,000 by early afternoon on Tuesday.